-- drop sheets and/or large amounts of plastic
+- drop sheets and plastic

-- rollers, trays and tray liners
+- roller cages and sleeves, trays and tray liners

-- roller pole
+- roller poles

 - dust mask or respirator